-in place clear and concrete measures for their conservation and/or protection.
-Biodiversity data can be related to four main types of information: 1) Reported records of a particular species, or taxonomic group of species at a specific spatial reference; 2) Habitat maps for a given geographical location; 3) Details, including boundaries, of designated nature conservation sites, including the level of designation of the site; 4) Full site reports including descriptions and species lists 26 .
+Biodiversity data can be related to four main types of information: 1) Reported records of a particular species, or taxonomic group of species at a specific spatial reference; 2) Habitat maps for a given geographical location; 3) Details, including boundaries, of designated nature conservation sites, including the level of designation of the site; 4) Full site reports including descriptions and species lists 27 .
 3.203 Restoration actions supporting endangered species The EU Habitats and Birds Directives are the cornerstones of the EU's nature legislation.
 Together, they require Member States to ensure both the physical protection of individual specimens across the 28 EU countries as well as the conservation of core breeding and resting sites for certain particularly rare and threatened species under the Natura 2000 Network.
 List of endangered species is provided in http://ec.europa.eu/environment/nature/conservation/index en.htm 3.204 Integrated management systems (sea, coastal and river environment) put in place Integrated management for the development of coastal areas and maritime zones under national jurisdiction, providing an appropriate balance between environmental and developmental requirements and, to this end, development of integrated management techniques, including environmental impact assessment.
+3.3 3.301 Environmental friendly technological solutions (and Eco-innovation is the introduction of any new or significantly improved product (good or service), process, organisational change or marketing solution that reduces the use of natural resources (including materials, energy, water and land) and decreases the release of harmful approaches) implemented substances across the whole life-cycle.
+28 3.303 Microplastic waste collected in marine areas Microplastic waste is generally defined as plastic waste fragments less than 5mm in size accumulating in marine habitats.
+With their large surface area-to-volume ratio, microplastics may have the capacity to make chemicals more available to wildlife and the environment in comparison to larger sized plastics.
+Ingestion of microplastic provides a potential pathway, for the transfer of pollutants, monomers, and plastic-additives to organisms with uncertain consequences for their health.
+4.1 4.101 Improved multimodal transport services Multimodal transport: carriage of goods by two or more modes of transport.
+International multimodal transport means the carriage of goods by at least two different modes of transport on the basis of a multimodal transport contract from a place in one country at which the goods are taken in charge by the multimodal transport operator to a place designated for delivery situated in a different country."
+29 4.102 New links established Support to the creation of new connections (port to hinterland; port to port, etc.) aimed at improving maritime and coastal transport.
+4.103 Harmonized services for passengers put in place Common services aiming at simplifying cross border mobility for passengers.
+Tangible services: services responding to specific needs of passengers appropriately during

-26 CIEEM (2016) Guidelines for Assessing and Using Biodiversity Data.
+27 CIEEM (2016) Guidelines for Assessing and Using Biodiversity Data.
 Chartered Institute of Ecology and Environmental Management (CIEEM).